 - Resume building and professional development skills

-Once the three workshops are complete, participants will receive:
+Once the three workshops were completed, participants received:

 - A Certificate of Community Leadership

 This seminar examines types of conflict and provides insight into how we can approach and navigate conflict in a culturally congruent manner.
 Through a lens of self-awareness and curiosity, participants will be offered practical tools and strategies to address conflict in different ways that can transform relationships and expectations.